nischayn22/mw_backup/README.md

 =========
 Update the settings variables at the top of the script and run as a daily cronjob.

+Now also supports cron monitor to notify you of failed cron jobs.
+It can be used as an independant script with other cronjobs too.

 Creation Credits
 =========